-This work measures the digital and routine content of professions directly from occupational surveys.
-It then empirically analyses the relation between the digitalization of professions and changes in employment levels, and whether routine and non-routine occupations are equally affected.
-We define the digitalization of occupations in 796 5-digit ISCO professional groups, using data from a unique profession-level survey on skill, task and work contents - the INAPP-ISTAT Survey on Italian Occupations (ICP), an O\NET-type dataset.
-We develop three novel digitalization indices, measured for each profession: a digital use index measuring the use of digital devices and technologies in the workplace, a digital skills index assessing the familiarity and skill in using digital technologies, and a digital tasks index capturing the frequency and importance of selected digital tasks in defining the profession's activities.
-Additionally, from the same data we independently replicate the Autor and Dorn routine task intensity index defined in the context of the Italian economy.
-This allows us to explore the extent of "routine-biased technological change" specifically associated to the use of digital technologies, and potentially to identify occupations at risk of automation.
-Results show the multifaceted nature of both digitalization and routineness, phenomena characterized by strong sectoral specificities and by being strongly associated with the skill content of labour professions.
-Professions characterized by higher digital skills are those growing faster compared to the others (although this holds only in manufacturing sector).
+This paper explores the relation between the digitalization and of labour processes, the level of routineness of tasks and changes in employment.
+The levels of digitalization and routineness of occupations in 796 5-digit ISCO professional groups are measured using data from a unique Italian profession-level survey on skill, task and work contents - the INAPP-ISTAT Survey on Italian Occupations (ICP), an O\NET-type dataset.
+We develop three novel digitalization indices: a digital use index measuring the use of digital devices and technologies in the workplace, a digital skills index assessing the familiarity and skill in using digital technologies, and a digital tasks index capturing the frequency and importance of selected digital tasks.
+Using the same data-source the Autor and Dorn routine task intensity index is also computed.
+This allows us to explore, based on robust indicators on routinization and digitalization, the existence and the strength of a "routinized biased technological change" specifically associated to the use of digital technologies.
+Results show the multifaceted nature of both digitalization and routineness processes, both characterized by strong sectoral specificities and by being strongly associated with the skill content of labour professions.
+Professions characterized by higher digital skills are those showing the best employment performances (although this holds only in manufacturing sector).
 Both the descriptive and econometric evidences show a negative employment dynamics among professions combining high level of digitalization and routineness.